SebastianPartarrieu/SebastianPartarrieu.github.io/_posts/2023-04-06-hyperspherical-VAEs.md

 ## The vMF distribution

-The von-Mises Ficher distribution is interesting to consider as a prior for a number of reasons.
+The von-Mises Fisher distribution is interesting to consider as a prior for a number of reasons.
 First, it is not a gaussian.
 This may sound kind of dumb but honestly, it is not a bad first-order approximation to say that sometimes the best you can do to try and improve a certain method is to find where the algorithm relies on the assumption that the underlying distribution is gaussian and **ditch** that.
 A little more seriously, the von-Mises Fisher is adapted for hyperspherical distributions.
 Specifically, it is a probability distribution defined on the surface of a hypersphere (a sphere in a potentially high-dimensional space).
-As you can see in the cute visualization below, it's quite useful to model directional data on this hypersphere as the $$\kappa$$ parameter controls the concentration of the distribution aruond a specific direction.
-The pdf looks like this $$f(x | \mu, \kappa) = C(\kappa)\exp(\kappa \mu^Tx)$$ where $$x$$ can be of any dimension.
+As you can see in the cute visualization below, it's quite useful to model directional data on this hypersphere as the $$\kappa$$ parameter controls the concentration of the distribution around a specific direction.
+The pdf looks like this $$f(x \| \mu, \kappa) = C(\kappa)\exp(\kappa \mu^T x)$$ where $$x$$ can be of any dimension.
 For our purposes we don't really need to know what $$C(\kappa)$$ is (it's just a normalization constant) but what's import to note is that as $$\kappa$$ increases, the distribution gets more concentrated around the mean $$\mu$$ direction.

 Some [messy code](https://github.com/EmmaBouhanna/HM-SVAE) shows this very well: